hackingmaterials/matminer/README.rst

 Overview
 --------

-Below is a general workflow that shows the different tools and utilities available within MatMiner, and how they could be implemented with one another, as well as external libraries, in your own materials data analysis study.
+Below is a general workflow that shows the different tools and utilities available within MatMiner, and how they could be implemented with each other, as well as with external libraries, in your own materials data mining/analysis study.

 |
 .. image:: https://github.com/hackingmaterials/MatMiner/blob/master/Flowchart.png